-- c) the estimated costs of the subcontracting are clearly identifiable in the estimated budget; - d) any recourse to subcontracting, if not provided for in description of the action, is communicated by the beneficiary and approved by the Commission.
+- a) subcontracting does not cover core tasks of the action; - b) recourse to subcontracting is justified because of the nature of the action and what is necessary for its implementation; - c) the estimated costs of the subcontracting are clearly identifiable in the estimated budget; - d) any recourse to subcontracting, if not provided for in description of the action, is communicated by the beneficiary and approved by the Commission.
 The Commission may grant approval: - (i) before any recourse to subcontracting, if the beneficiaries requests an amendment - (ii) after recourse to subcontracting if the subcontracting: - is specifically justified in the interim or final technical report and - does not entail changes to the grant agreement which would call into question the decision awarding the grant or be contrary to the equal treatment of applicants; - e) the beneficiaries ensure that certain conditions applicable to beneficiaries, enumerated in the grant agreement (e.g. visibility, confidentiality, etc.), are also applicable to the subcontractors.

-d) Financial support to third parties 21
+d) Financial support to third parties14

-The applications may not envisage provision of financial support to third parties.
+The applications may envisage provision of financial support to third parties.
+In such case the applications must include: